The Umbrella Principle

 This is how the Gospel spreads:

-Those who are gathered under Jesus' umbrella gather others under their umbrellas to share the compassion of Christ;
+- and those who are gathered there gather others under their umbrellas to share the compassion of Christ;

 Don’t try to save the world; you are not able or worthy.
 Just open your umbrella and care for those who God has given to you.